 One of the key advantages of the EasyPost API is the ability for companies to access a diverse range of carriers and choose the best delivery options for their shipments.
 EasyPost offers comprehensive functionality with a multitude of features, which we will describe below.

-The main advantages of using EasyPost are as follows:
+The primary advantages of using EasyPost include:

-Example of EasyPost API Integration
+Example of EasyPost API integration

 For the most widely used programming languages, EasyPost provides SDKs.
 So, if you are using PHP, you can install the corresponding package with the following command: